cr0wst/laravel-container-info/README.md

 ## Register the Command

 ### Laravel 5.5
 Laravel 5.5 allows for the auto-discovery of service providers.
-The BindingUtilitiesServiceProvider will automatically be discovered as long as it is required as a dev dependency.
+The BindingUtilitiesServiceProvider will automatically be discovered.

 ### Pre Laravel 5.5
 You'll need to register the command in order for it to be usable.
 Modify the `register` method of `AppServiceProvider`  This will add the provider for the local environment: